Lake Enriquillo: Geography

 The lake lies in a valley that stretches from near Port-au-Prince in Haiti to Bahia de Neiba in the Dominican Republic.
 The valley is known as the Hoya de Enriquillo in the Dominican Republic and as the Plain du Cul-de-Sac in Haiti.
-Parts of the depression are below sea level and are covered by large salt lakes, including Lake Enriquillo and Etang Saumâtre.
+Parts of the depression are below sea level and are covered by large salt lakes, including Lake Enriquillo and Etang Saumâtre, Hispaniola's second largest lake (as well as Haiti's largest).

-There are three islands in the lake: Barbarita, Islita, and Isla Cabritos.
+There historically were three islands in the lake: Barbarita, Islita, and Isla Cabritos.
 Once, when water levels dropped during dry spells, the islands were linked to one another by sandbars.
-As of December 2011, only Isla Cabritos remains; the other two islands are submerged by the rising level of the lake.
+As of December 2011, only Isla Cabritos remains; the other two islands were submerged by the rising levels of the lake.

 Geology

 Lake Enriquillo is located within a linear depression that formed as a ramp basin between the Haiti fold and thrust belt to the north and the uplifted oceanic crust of the Massif de la Selle and Sierra de Bahoruco mountain ranges to the south.
-The Enriquillo-Plantain Garden fault is a later strike-slip fault, cutting across the depression, which extends from Jamaica in the west, to near Neiba in the Dominican Republic in the east.
+The Enriquillo-Plantain Garden fault is a later strike-slip fault, cutting across the depression, which extends from Jamaica in the west to near Neiba in the Dominican Republic in the east.
 The valley, a former marine strait, was created around one million years ago when the water level fell and the strait was filled in by sediments of the Yaque del Sur River.
-Tremors in the region are common.
+Due to this, tremors in the region are common.